 In September 2014, cameras were placed in a variety of habitat types throughout the Lagunitas Creek corridor as a part of the Marin Wildlife Picture Index Project (MWPIP).
 Looking at a suite of native mammals through the MWPIP provides a more complete picture of how terrestrial ecosystems on Mt.
-Tam are doing compared to looking at a single species, and also provides information on rare and non-native species.
+Tam are doing compared to looking at a single species and also provides information on rare and non-native species.

 What is Healthy?

 The full suite of expected native mammals is present, and there are no non-native mammals.
 Rare species are also found in suitable habitat types.
-MWPIP occupancy estimates are stable and indicate that all tropic levels (from small prey species to large predators) are represented at appropriate scales.
+MWPIP occupancy estimates are stable and indicate that all trophic levels (from small prey species to large predators) are represented at appropriate scales.